-eBay.com is a website where you use your real financial details to pay real money in order to buy real goods.
+As you likely know, eBay is a website where you use your real financial details to pay real money in order to buy real goods.
 Therefore, you’re going to want to make sure that the password for your account is as strong as you can make it, in order to prevent anyone from breaking into your account and using your information and money to buy their stuff for them.
-To learn how to change your password on eBay, read below for our quick instructions, or scroll down if you need a bit more detail.
+To learn how to change your password, read below for our quick instructions, or scroll down if you need a bit more detail.